- Plan Summaries: Anthem HMO

 Otter Sports Center and Otter Aquatics Center

-The Otter Sports Center houses a 10,000-square-foot gymnasium available for basketball, volleyball, badminton, indoor soccer, aerobics, dance, sports games and special events.
+The Otter Sports Center houses a 10,000-square-foot gymnasium for basketball, volleyball, badminton, indoor soccer, aerobics, dance, sports games, and special events.
 There are also three racquetball courts, a 2,500-square-foot fitness room with cardiovascular and weight training equipment, and locker/shower/ sauna facilities.
-Vending machines with snacks and beverages are on site.
-Please contact the Otter Sports Center at 831.582.3031 for the latest information.
+In addition, vending machines with snacks and beverages are on site.
+Please get in touch with the Otter Sports Center at 831.582.3031 for the latest information.

-The Otter Aquatics Center is an outdoor heated 25 meter by 25 yard eight lane swimming pool that is NCAA short course swimming and diving compliant.
-The pool's depth ranges from 3 1/2 feet to 13 feet deep and and includes two diving boards, a 1 meter and a 3 meter.
-Lap swim, open swim, and swim lessons are a few of the programs offered.
-Please contact the Aquatics Center at 831-582-4552 for more information.
+The Otter Aquatics Center is an outdoor heated 25-meter by 25-yard eight-lane swimming pool that is NCAA short course swimming and diving compliant.
+The pool's depth ranges from 3 1/2 feet to 13 feet deep and includes two diving boards, a 1 meter and a 3 meter.
+Lap swim, open swim, and swim lessons are a few programs offered.
+Please get in touch with the Aquatics Center at 831-582-4552 for more information.

 Special discounted membership rates for University Corporation employees are available.
-For more information regarding class schedules, times and fees, please give them a call or visit https://csumb.edu/recreationalfacilities/otter-sports-center.
+Please call them for more information regarding class schedules, times, and fees or visit https://csumb.edu/recreationalfacilities/otter-sports-center.

 Campus Health Center

 The mission of the CSUMB Campus Health Center is to provide the highest standard of medical service while encouraging patients to be active participants in their health care.
-The Campus Health Center is primarily student focused.
-The center's staff includes a broad range of health professionals who have expertise in primary care and women's health services.
-All clinical staff are licensed or registered in California
+The Campus Health Center is primarily student-focused.
+The center's staff includes a broad range of health professionals with expertise in primary care and women's health services.
+All clinical staff is licensed or registered in California.

 The Campus Health Center is available to: